 I love looking through Pinterest at the dream vegetable gardens, fancy chicken coops, and beautiful fields.

-Could it include flower beds that include edible flowers, roses that you can steep on the stove for a rich smell and then making it into a toner or hair rinse?
+Could it include flower beds that include edible flowers and roses that you can steep on the stove for a rich smell and then make into toner or hair rinse?

 What about berry bushes that your children can snack on in the evenings as they play?

 When it comes to livestock, do they all coexist?
-Or do they each having their own space?
+Or do they each have their own space?

 What kind of equipment do you have on your dream homestead?
-A tractor, excavator, branch mulching machine, tiller, lawnmower?
-What is your dream make and model of each?
+A tractor, excavator, branch mulching machine, tiller, or lawnmower?
+What is your dream make and model for each?

-Do you live off the grid or are you a modern homesteader?
-Does your homestead use solar panels, regular electricity, or are you bold enough to live without modern conveniences?
+Do you live off the grid, or are you a modern homesteader?
+Does your homestead use solar panels and regular electricity, or are you bold enough to live without modern conveniences?

 3 // How self-sufficient do you want to be?